brandon-doornbos/vibin/README.md

 # Vibin
-Just a simple Discord music bot, streaming from YouTube.
+Just a simple Discord music bot, able to stream from YouTube, YouTube Music and Spotify.

 ## Installing and Running
 **Make sure you have ffmpeg and yt-dlp installed and in your PATH**